home page

 Cloning humans - for and against

-While there are strong emotional reactions to cloning human beings there
+There are strong emotional reactions to cloning human beings, however there

-are also good arguments to be made both for and against and these should be use dot inform
+are also good arguments to be made both for and against cloning.
+These should be used to inform

 For:

-- Would be used to counter infertility and or genetic disease.
-(Robertson JA1)
+- This could be used to counter infertility and or genetic disease.
+(Robertson J. A.1)

 - Preferable to donor eggs and/or sperm for the infertile.

-- It meets the deep human need to reproduce somehow.
+- It meets the deep human need to reproduce.

 75% (Beebe & Wheeler 3)

-- a source of genetically identical body parts for transplant treatment of injured
+- This could be a source of genetically identical body parts for transplant treatment of injured

 - It would radically alter what it means to be human - we would lose something vital to

-- Fixes the genome and creates genetic throw backs.
+- Cloning fixes the genome and creates genetic throw backs.

-- Creates family relationship confusion and creates inheritance issues.
+- Family relationships are confused by cloning and it creates inheritance issues.
 (Wachbroit R2)

 - Cloning could be used to replace family members who have died in accidents.

-- Impact upon the child produced of its origins.
+- Consideration should be given to the negative effect upon the child of its origins.

 pp119-22